yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 analysis, it has been deemed to ignore the issue as it for example affects the software component on a different operating system platform.

-After build with CVE check enabled, reports for each compiled source recipe will be found in ``build/tmp/deploy/cve``.
+After a build with CVE check enabled, reports for each compiled source recipe will be found in ``build/tmp/deploy/cve``.

 For example the CVE check report for the ``flex-native`` recipe looks like::